DuendeInexistente/Cirque/ShortStories/stars.md

 Orange_Unit was incapable of feel disheartened, or frustration.

 So when it saw a ```FRIENDSHIP_BUILDING``` scenario occurring below, it acted immediately immediately, without any delay.
+A griffon clearly making a threat display, wielding a short knife, was threatening a mare who hid a foal behind it.
+While protocol called for cautiousness in case of ambiguity, there was very little ambiguous in this situation.